 Andrew Reeves is the director of the Weidenbaum Center on the Economy, Government, and Public Policy and professor of political science at Washington University in St. Louis.
-He is also an affiliated faculty member in the Division of Computational and Data Sciences and the Center for the Study of Race, Ethnicity & Equity.
+He is also a Visiting Fellow at the Hoover Institution and an associate of the Taylor Geospatial Institute.
+At WashU, he is an affiliate of the Center for the Environment, the Division of Computational and Data Sciences, and the Center for the Study of Race, Ethnicity & Equity.
+He has previously held research fellowships at the Hoover Institution at Stanford University and at the Center for the Study of American Politics at Yale University.

 Harvard University